Comparing NBN Internet with DSL, Cable, and Satellite Options

 • Fibre to the Building (FTTB): Perfect for apartment blocks, where fibre reaches the building, then disperses internally.

-• Hybrid Fibre-Coaxial (HFC): Utilizes existing pay-TV coaxes, blending fibre with coaxial cables.
+• Hybrid Fibre-Coaxial (HFC): Utilises existing pay-TV coaxial cables, blending fibre with coaxial cables.

 • Fixed-Wireless: Provides a connection via wireless signals, ideal for regional areas where cabling isn’t feasible.